hainguyendtx/Case-Study-Cyclistic-Bike-Share-How-Does-a-Bike-Share-Navigate-Speedy-Success/README.md

 # Process

-SSMS is being used to clean and combine all the datasets into one dataset since a worksheet programs like Microsoft Excel aren't able to manage the large amount of datas we have .
-Tableau will be used for visualization.
+SSMS is being used to clean and combine all the datasets into one dataset since a worksheet programs like Microsoft Excel aren't able to manage the large amount of datas we have .Tableau will be used for visualization.

 ### Exploring/Combining Datasets/Data Cleaning